ljbo82/c-cpp-gcc-builder/docs/functions.mk.md

 Checks if a semantic version string is valid.

 If given value is valid, returns it.
-Otherwise, returns an empty value.
+Otherwise, raises an error.
+Only numbers are accepted for major.minor.patch.

 **Syntax:**